-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, they'll never stop The Simpsons - but in the mid-90s, oh, how they should have tried to stop the games.
 With the possible exception of one...

 The Simpsons games.
 However many you think there were, oh, I pretty much guarantee there were more.
-Very few of them made it to PC thankfully, but console gamers in the 90s faced an all-out minefield of abominations with Bart Simpson's face on them - a result of them mostly coming from the show's early years, before everyone realised that Homer was actually the main character.
-Konami's Arcade Game remains one of the most fondly remembered, in all its surreal glory.
-Bart vs. The Space Mutants was pretty damn bad, but at least in an interesting way.
-It was unique, at least.
+Very few of them made it to PC thankfully, but console gamers in the '90s faced an all-out minefield of abominations with Bart Simpson's face on them—a result of them mostly coming from the show's early years, before everyone realised that Homer was actually the main character.

 The PC wasn't spared all of these, sadly, though it did dodge most of the bullets.
-Instead, in the height of the 'hey, we can put lots of crap on a CD' multimedia age, it got Virtual Springfield - one of the least remembered Simpsons games, but still one of the best attempts at bringing them to the screen.
+Instead, in the height of the 'hey, we can put lots of crap on a CD' multimedia age, it got Virtual Springfield—one of the least-remembered Simpsons games, but still one of the best attempts at bringing The Simpsons to videogames.

 Well, up to a point.
 Really, there's not a lot of 'game' here.
 Some, not much.
 The basic goal is to collect about 70 cards all over town.
 What actually made it cool?
 Actually wandering all over town.

 For fans of the show, this was awesome.
-There's never been a 'proper' map of Springfield, of course - it's a town built on negative continuity, even before it was moved down the road on trailers after burying itself in garbage.
-Virtual Springfield offered one though, with Myst style exploration of its streets, adventure game style interiors, and some of the worst mini-games ever created by man or beast alike - but mini-games starring The Simpsons, so still pretty cool for about five minutes or so.
+There's never been a 'proper' map of Springfield, of course.
+It's a town built on negative continuity, even before it was moved down the road on trailers after burying itself in garbage.
+Virtual Springfield offered one though, with Myst-style exploration of its streets, adventure game interiors, and some of the worst mini-games ever created by man or beast alike—but mini-games starring The Simpsons, so still pretty cool for about five minutes or so.
 That might not sound like much, but it's about five minutes more than most other attempts out there.

 It works because it actually feels vaguely alive.
-You don't have freedom of movement, and can only go into a few of the buildings you see - though they're the obvious ones like the Simpsons House, Nuclear Plant, Krusty Studios and Moe's Tavern - but you can wander around the streets and characters are constantly driving past, popping in for a line, or doing something in the background - at least to the levels that pre-rendered graphics can do.
+You don't have freedom of movement, and can only go into a few of the buildings you see—the obvious ones like the Simpsons House, Nuclear Plant, Krusty Studios and Moe's Tavern—but you can wander around the streets and characters are constantly driving past, popping in for a line, or doing something in the background.
+At least, to the levels that pre-rendered graphics can do.
 Their animation quality is beyond terrible, but at least the voice actors showed up to record new lines instead of just relying on dialogue ripped from old episodes.

 Things do get a teeny-tiny bit creepy when you go to the Simpsons House though.
 It's nothing overt, just the realisation that you're not really a guest of the family or anything, silently going from room to room and prying through their things in a methodical kind of way that brings to mind... oh...
 Dexter Morgan investigating a potential kill.
 Just look at Marge here.
 She's clearly terrified of the lunatic.